- Nutrient pollution is one of the primary causes of harmful algal blooms;

 - Technological solutions can limit nutrient inflow and keep ecosystems healthy.

-Many of these blooms are triggered by increasing nutrient pollution.
+Many harmful algal blooms (HABs), or cyanobacterial HABs, are a result of increasing nutrient pollution.
 The dramatic surge in nutrient flow from industrial, urban, and agricultural activities accelerates the eutrophication of lakes, streams, and coastal waters.

 Harmful algal species are quickly adapting to the growing nutrient loads.
 The timing, amount, and proportions of nutrients are the critical factors contributing to the proliferation of HABs.
-The disbalance in nutrients can accelerate the toxicity of diatoms and cyanobacterial HABs.
-Climate change with environmental and abiotic conditions due to human activities, also favor algal growth.
+The disbalance in nutrients accelerates the toxicity of diatoms and cyanobacterial HABs.
+Climate change with environmental and abiotic conditions due to human activities, also fuels the growth and spread of algae.

-The main nutrients affecting the health of aquatic ecosystems are nitrogen (N) and phosphorus (P).
+The main nutrients affecting the health of aquatic ecosystems are nitrogen and phosphorus.
 The natural biogeochemical cycles of nitrogen and phosphorous could be disrupted by increased effects brought on by climate change.

-Algae and aquatic plants rely on these nutrients for their growth.
+Algae and aquatic plants rely on these nutrients to grow.
 However, excessive amounts of N and P trigger extreme HABs.

 Nutrient pollution can occur due to land development, agriculture, aquaculture, and atmospheric nutrient deposition.
 These increase the amount, alter the proportions and chemical forms of nutrients promoting HABs.